yanekyuk/ders/LING334/MidtermI_.md

 - Language in a Bonobo

   - A different species of chimpanzee (closer to humans).
-Upright opsture, eye-contact, gesture, and vocalization in communication more frequently than common chimps.
+Upright posture, eye-contact, gesture, and vocalization in communication more frequently than common chimps.

   - *Matata and Kanzi*: While teachers were teaching Matata, Kanzi –who was a baby– learned much more.
 Yet, still not symbolic, more instrument-like.
-Strawberry: outside the testing context, all Kanzi’s ses of strawberry resulted in his getting to eat strawberries.
+Strawberry: outside the testing context, all Kanzi’s sees of strawberry resulted in his getting to eat strawberries.

     > “Give Sue the bubbles”, "Put the rubber band on the soap”, "Go to the oven and the the tomato”